0atman/trebetherick.net/content/haven.md

 ---

-- On the main road through Trebetherick 1965 looking at Brea, the bus shelter has now been been moved to the other side of the road
+- On the main road through Trebetherick 1965 looking towards Brea, the bus shelter has now been been moved to the other side of the road

 <img width="50%" src="/On the main road through Trebetherick 1965 looking at Brea, the bus shelter has been moved to the other side of the road.jpg" alt="On the main road through Trebetherick 1965 looking towards Brea, the bus shelter has been moved to the other side of the road.jpg">